 This is why activated charcoal has become so useful in treating poisoning in cats.
 This process is known as adsorption, but it is more accurate to consider it a chemical process whereby the activated carbon adheres to other atoms, ions or molecules which could have been introduced in liquid, solid or gaseous form.
 This is why activated charcoal for cats will be effective when the ingested substance is in the stomach.

 While some may claim miraculous benefits of charcoal for cats, medical use of activated charcoal is mainly for acute poisoning.
 Since it needs to be used within an hour of ingestion of the toxic substance, it is considered a part of feline first aid medical intervention.

 However, activated carbon has also been proven useful in treating certain gastrointestinal problems, but it is not suitable for all.
 In fact, it can be dangerous if used inappropriately, as we will see in the section below on contraindications.
 Use of activated carbon for cats should only be used when prescribed by a veterinarian.

-The mechanism of action in veterinary medical use is due to its absorbent qualities.
-When ingested, the activated charcoal detoxifies the substance by absorbing the microbes and preventing them from being absorbed into the cat's body.
+The mechanism of action in veterinary medical use is due to its adsorbent qualities.
+When ingested, the activated charcoal detoxifies the substance by adsorbing the microbes and preventing them from being absorbed into the cat's body.
 The effectiveness of activated charcoal for cats will depend on three major factors: